 Stress is a common issue of modern society that can cause mental, emotional, and physical health problems.
 For relief from the physical symptoms of stress, John Broderick, DC, and Patricia Tamburro, DC, and the team at Greater Lowell Chiropractic & Rehabilitation offer personalized and compassionate chiropractic care.
-Located in Lowell, Massachusetts, the practice is dedicated to helping you feel your best, even when life gets stressful.
+Located in Lowell and North Andover, Massachusetts, the practice is dedicated to helping you feel your best, even when life gets stressful.
 To get started with care, call or book an appointment online today.

 While stress is most commonly associated with mental and emotional symptoms, like feeling overwhelmed, worried, or anxious, it can also cause physical symptoms.
 Common physical signs of stress include: